 To request records or if you have general questions concerning requesting records from the Town of Crewe, please direct your request to Tiffany Sisk, Town Clerk.
 She can be reached at Tiffany Sisk, 125 E. Carolina Ave.
-Crewe, VA 23930, 434-645-9453, firstname.lastname@example.org.
-You may also contact her with questions you have concerning requesting records from the Town of Crewe.
+Crewe, VA 23930, 434-645-9453, email@example.com.
 In addition, the Freedom of Information Advisory Council is available to answer any questions you may have about FOIA.
-The Council may be contacted by e-mail at email@example.com, or by phone at (804) 225-3056 or [toll free] 1-866-448-4100.
+The Council may be contacted by e-mail at firstname.lastname@example.org, or by phone at (804) 225-3056 or [toll free] 1-866-448-4100.

 Regular meetings of the Crewe Town Council are held on the second Monday of every month, unless otherwise announced.
-These meetings begin at 7pm and are held in the Crewe Library Conference Room.
+These meetings begin at 7pm and are held in the Jim & Anne Stinson Crewe Community Center.

 All meetings are open to the public with a public comment portion.
 Citizens who speak during the public comment portion are asked to please keep comments to under 3 minutes.

 Occasionally, the Mayor and/or Council will call a special meeting or work session to discuss pressing business.
 Committees and work groups meet at the call of the chairman.